-Just a few simple actions and you’ll have spotless, dirt-free carpets.
+Just a few simple actions and you’ll have spotless, dust-free carpets.

 Of all the devices available to households for cleaning carpets with industrial shampoo, including shampooing machines and buffers with solution-moistened pads, hot water extractor models are today’s gold standard for a deeper, longer-lasting clean.